A painting of Andrew Jackson late in his life, on display in the Hermitage Museum. |

 People who seek to limit the pool of eligible voters are hoping to have greater influence over the smaller number by being able to control not only the message but the audience.

-the surrender of all of its colorful leaves in early November.
+Beautiful shade tree on the grounds of the Hermitage, resisting the surrender of all of its colorful leaves in early November. |

 This appears to be very similar to what I discovered when doing my undergraduate historical research.
 I began reading William F. Buckley's columns in The National Review.
 It became obvious to me that he arrived at his positions clearly (and cleverly) because he was careful to define the playing field to the advantage of his opinions.
 And then, he played ONLY on that field.